tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 Some see this as a great thing, others don't.
 With EndeavourOS, it is *your* responsibility to setup the security, to setup your desktop environment, your packages, drivers, everything.
 Because of this, EndeavourOS is a very terminal centric distribution, made for people who either know what they're doing or want to learn and don't mind spending hours of troubleshooting and setting up their system how they want it.

 You are responsible for everything.
 If something breaks, it is up to you to fix it.
+EndeavourOS is only as stable as you make it to be.

 # Cool Software You Should Know
 ***